 Mostly found in animal products, dioxin is also found in several lotions and deodorants.
 Pregnant women are highly susceptible to the effects of dioxins on the child in her womb and can result in hormone dysfunction in their children.

 Polyethylene Glycol (PEGs)

 PEGs are most commonly found in body lotion and spray-on degreaser for your oven.
 It is used to help blend water and oil-based ingredients and has desirable emollient properties.
-This chemical is particularly harmful when applied to areas with broken skin and can cause an aging effect to the skin.
+This chemical is particularly harmful when applied to areas with broken skin and can cause an aging effect on the skin.

 Made of silicones, this substance is used in conditioners for your hair, as well as body lotions.
-It is not water-soluble and will accumulate overtime.
-There is little reported harm to the body, but it is very harmful to the environment, since it takes about 500 years to biodegrade.
+It is not water-soluble and will accumulate over time.
+There is little reported harm to the body, but it is very harmful to the environment since it takes about 500 years to biodegrade.